 It goes without saying that since CSS3 is still not supported by all browsers, it might not work as intended; but I’ve coded this in such a way that it will degrade gracefully on non-CSS3 browsers, including IE (of course).

-Sensational Jobs, a slick job board for web professionals that’s taking the industry by storm, teamed up with Six Revisions last week to give Apple Trackpads to 3 winners.
-In this post, we’re announcing the 3 lucky Six Revisions readers who’ve won.
+Sensational Jobs, a job board for web professionals, teamed up with Six Revisions last week to give Apple Trackpads to three winners.

 Personal outsourcing isn’t quite the hot topic that it was two years ago.
 With virtual assistant firms available left and right, could-be assistants have become less of a unique work accessory and much more of a sustainable, ubiquitous business addition.